NeoHeart Europe 2026

 Thursday 9-Friday 10 July 2026

-With a pre-conference workshop day on Wednesday 8 July
+With a pre-conference workshop day on Wednesday 8 July and NPE course on Saturday 11 July

 BMA House, London